Chiropractic controversy and criticism: Historical controversy and critical elements

 It is the position of the medical profession that chiropractic is an unscientific cult whose practitioners lack the necessary training and background to diagnose and treat human disease.
 Chiropractic constitutes a hazard to rational health care in the United States because of its substandard and unscientific education of its practitioners and their rigid adherence to an irrational, unscientific approach to disease causation.

 The longstanding feud between chiropractors and medical doctors continued for decades.
 The AMA labeled chiropractic an "unscientific cult" in 1966, and until 1980 held that it was unethical for medical doctors to associate with "unscientific practitioners".
 This culminated in a landmark 1987 decision, Wilk v.
 AMA, in which the court found that the AMA had engaged in unreasonable restraint of trade and conspiracy, and which ended the AMA's de facto boycott of chiropractic.
 The rivalry was not solely with conventional medicine; many osteopaths proclaimed that chiropractic was a bastardized form of osteopathy.

-Serious research to test chiropractic theories did not begin until the 1970s, and is continuing to be hampered by antiscientific and pseudoscientific ideas that sustained the profession in its long battle with organized medicine.
+Serious research to test chiropractic theories did not begin until the 1970s, and continues to be hampered by antiscientific and pseudoscientific ideas that sustained the profession in its long battle with organized medicine.
 By the mid-1990s there was a growing scholarly interest in chiropractic, which helped efforts to improve service quality and establish clinical guidelines that recommended manual therapies for acute low back pain.
 Some people believe chiropractic has little more than a placebo effect, while some randomized trials of spinal manipulation have supported its effectiveness for the treatment of (specifically) low back pain.
 There are several barriers between primary care physicians and chiropractors for having positive referral relationships which includes a lack of good communication.
 The medical establishment has not entirely accepted chiropractic care as mainstream.
 After 100 years, the chiropractic profession has failed to define a message that is understandable, credible, and scientifically valid.
 The future of chiropractic is uncertain due to the economic struggles and restrictions of the science and methods in chiropractic.

 Chiropractic has seen considerable controversy within the profession over its philosophy.
 In connection with a controversial and divisive 2015 organizational split in the Australian chiropractic community, an article described the profession's long standing and current problems:The chiropractic profession is notorious for its infighting, with quarrels over the value of vaccination, the evidence or lack thereof to support the theory of subluxation and whether spinal adjustments should be performed on children.